Duration: 3.5 hours (19;30-23:00)

 The displacement of Obstruction into Inspiration.
 Initially, I sought to make the intervention an official Light Night event by applying through the proper channels.
 The fact that Project Space Leeds had been displaced to The Tetley since the first DisplacementActivities event (2011) provided the inspiration for a new starting place.
 The plan was to plot a route from The Tetley to the centre of Holbeck via Pyramid of Arts, and both of these institutions agreed to back the proposal.
 The Light Night Team responded that Holbeck was ‘outside the footprint’ of the forthcoming Light Night.
 This seemed a retrograde step considering how important connectivity between the Centre and Holbeck is as an ongoing social concern.
 The previous event had been widely praised as addressing precisely this issue.
 Rather than calling a halt, I decided to displace my original plan and produce an event that was firmly within ‘the footprint’.
 Here I thought instead of linking communities, I would link institutions.
 I wasn’t aware that any public interaction had taken place between The Tetley and The Henry Moore Institute hitherto, so I devised a route that would join the two together across exhibitions.
 The Henry Moore Institute agreed to the plan, along with The Tetley, and the artists’ collective Serf was also amenable, so I re-submitted my application based on a route including all three institutions.
 The Light Night Team responded that they didn’t think I would be able to manage the group of walkers through the ‘dense crowds’.
 Realising that there was no way to proceed via the orthodox route, I displaced the obstruction.
 The idea was to proceed with an unsanctioned event that had, in fact, been sanctioned by two of the city’s foremost arts institutions, together with a thriving collective of local artists (Serf).
 In order to cope with the ‘dense crowds’ I would use a climbing rope to hold the group together (The Serpent) and make the first ever Traverse of Leeds Light Night.
 The possibility of sparking off an unofficial fringe to the main event was welcomed in many quarters—even more so when it turned out there would be an ‘official fringe’.
 The traversing method worked so well that the group not only maintained integrity throughout the ‘dense crowds’, but was reluctant to let go of the connecting Serpent upon reaching the final destination!

 The displacement of Homed into Homeless.
 While I was doing the initial walking research for the route, I was struck by the amount of homeless people on the streets around Leeds Centre.
 I had also been present at a very powerful presentation on the subject by Brendan Bootland, Suzanne Elliot and Nick Hartley at the recent 4th World Congress of Psychogeography and felt that this issue should be drawn attention to at some point during the walk.
 By inviting the walkers to use their torches to seek out potential places where they might sleep the night I was acknowledging the kinds of choices Leeds’ homeless face for real every night, along with thousands of others throughout the UK.
 On nights such as Light Night they are often moved on with extra vigilance by the authorities so as not to spoil people’s fun.
 Although this acknowledgement was fleeting, I am now determined to focus fully on this painful dimension of displacement in future walks/events.
 To this end I have made a small but important step—far more needs to be done.
 It is encouraging to see where small, local interventions are being carried out to good effect by groups such as Activists for Love who are making real changes happen for homeless people throughout the country—recently in Hull, for instance.
+Street Link is doing a lot of good work and should be contacted if you want to help someone on the streets, particularly in cold weather when people are risking death: Tel: 0300 500 0914.

 The displacement of Walls into Streets.
 Firstly, institutions themselves had become part of the focus of the displacement since the issue of official/unofficial, insider/outsider art, and the general structure of the organisation of public art was contrasted with this unsanctioned grassroots initiative.
 The relationship is complex, however, since major institutions (The Henry Moore Institute and The Tetley) played key roles in making the intervention possible, and they also help promote the work of local artists through employment and commissions.
 Boundaries are shifting all the time.

 On another level, serendipity played a major role.
 All the exhibitions happened to be perfectly poised to pose questions along similar axes.
 Jiro Takamatsu’s early avant-garde work had challenged the whole notion of buildings as the proper place for art, yet he was quickly inducted into the institutions of the time and assimilated into the mainstream.
 That his early ephemeral work should end up in a museum-level institution highlights the move from the street back into the institution.
 Also the Carnival epitomises quintessential street-level resistance and the mocking of conventional hierarchies, yet here it was as a static, fragmented collection within an institution.
-Also Revolting Serfs (at Serf) echoed this in its projected fragmentation of a post-apocalyptic UK where all the major artwork was locked away; even further the Brotherhood Tapestry was set against the blind acceptance of the authority of institutions and historical power structures.
+Also Revolting Serfs (at Serf) echoed this in its projected fragmentation of a post-apocalyptic UK where all the major artwork was locked away; even further the Brotherhood Tapestry was set against the blind acceptance of the authority of institutions and asymmetrical historical power structures.
 Alongside all this the symbol of the Serpent naturally arose from the exhibits themselves, Takamatsu’s string works and Mary Gillick’s baby Eve with Serpent in particular—passing over the potentially blasphemous implication that Adam and Eve were actually born—but also the murderous Conga-line of Buckley.
 These elements inspired the creation of the rope Serpent as resistance to the ‘dense crowds’ obstruction, kept our small band of Traversers together, and underscored the final reading of Paradise Lost.
 Themes of the outcast, the lowly, and the subversive potential of humour, in particular irony, abounded within this displacement.

 Links (in order of appearance):